PrimisAI/nexus/README.md

 - **Debugger Utility**: Integrated debugging capabilities for logging and troubleshooting.
 - **Flexible Configuration**: Easy-to-use configuration options for language models and agents.
 - **Interactive Sessions**: Built-in support for interactive chat sessions with the AI system.
+- **YAML Configuration**: Define complex agent hierarchies using YAML files for easy setup and modification.

 ## Installation